IsmailKonak/MLP-From-Scratch-CPP/README.md

 ### I made this project in order to get a better understanding in Deep Learning.
 <br>

-Note: I am not really into C++, so the codes might be seen unefficient to some C++ experts
+Note: I am not really into C++, so the codes might be seen inefficient to some C++ experts

 ## About